genepattern/ExampleModule/docs/v2/index.md

 <!-- longer descriptions of the module input files.
 Include information about format and/or preprocessing...etc -->

 1. filename
     A long form explanation of the parameter.
 For example: This is the file which will be read in by the python script and to which text will be added, if add_custom_message is set to true.
-The Parameter expects a plain .txt file with that extension.
+The parameter expects a text file with a .txt extension (e.g. file.txt)

 ## Output Files
 <!-- list and describe any files output by the module -->